kagame8732/Task/README.md

 3. **Environment Setup**
    - Create a `.env` file in the root directory.
    - Provide necessary database values in the `.env` file.
-Refer to `env-example-document` for guidance.
+Refer to `.env-example` for guidance.
 4. **Database Configuration**
    - Set up a local database or utilize a cloud service like [ElephantSQL](https://www.elephantsql.com/).